Jonathan-R-Hill/Language-App/README.md

 # WIP
-- Need to add functionality to remove words from known list from the main vocab file
+- [x] Need to add functionality to remove words from known list from the main vocab file
+- [x] Need to add duplicate word checking
+- [x] need to make randomise word order
-- may add GUI once functionality is complete
+- [ ] Add GUI once functionality is complete - Start soon

 # Usage